McCarthy says negotiators are 'closer to an agreement' on debt crisis, but no deal yet

 But House Republicans united behind a plan to cut spending, narrowly passing legislation in late April that would raise the debt ceiling in exchange for the spending reductions.

-Associated Press writers Lisa Mascaro, Stephen Groves, Fatima Hussein, Kevin Freking, Farnoush Amiri, Seung Min Kim and videojournalist Rick Gentilo contributed to this report.
+Associated Press writers Lisa Mascaro, Zeke Miller, Stephen Groves, Fatima Hussein, Farnoush Amiri, Seung Min Kim and videojournalist Rick Gentilo contributed to this report.